TalonBraveInfo/OpenHoW/README.md

 * An editor to allow for easy modification of game-data
 * Enhanced graphics over the original game

+### Contributing :hammer:
+Interested in contributing to the project?
+Know C/C++ and looking to get deep down into some code?
+Then what are you waiting for!?

+The best place right now to get in touch is through our [Discord](https://discord.gg/YMHJa6p), and makes things a hell of a lot easier to coordinate and collaborate as well.
+If you're interested then jump on in!

+Otherwise if you're just simply interested in the progression of the project, you too are more than welcome to join us. :smirk:

 ----

 ![Wireframe view of pig](https://github.com/TalonBraveInfo/HogViewer/blob/master/preview/wireframe00.png?raw=true)